MicrosoftDocs/windows-itpro-docs/education/windows/federated-sign-in.md

 To implement federated sign-in, the following prerequisites must be met:

-1. An Azure AD tenant, with one or multiple domains federated to a third-party SAML 2.0 IdP.
-For more information, see [Use a SAML 2.0 Identity Provider (IdP) for Single Sign On][AZ-1]
+1. An Azure AD tenant, with one or multiple domains federated to a third-party IdP.
+For more information, see [What is federation with Azure AD?][AZ-1] and [Use a SAML 2.0 IdP for Single Sign On][AZ-4]
     >[!NOTE]
     >If your organization uses a third-party federation solution, you can configure single sign-on to Azure Active Directory if the solution is compatible with Azure Active Directory.
 For questions regarding compatibility, contact your identity provider.
 If you're an IdP, and would like to validate your solution for interoperability, refer to these [guidelines][MSFT-1].